Unsweeticetea/StrictlyWorseArmor/README.md

 # StrictlyWorseArmor
 Sorts for any strictly worse armor when given a Destiny Item Manager armor export.
-The script doesn't sort any exotics or items with tags so that it doesn't get filled with your infusion fodder.
+The script doesn't sort any class items, exotics, or armor with tags so that it doesn't fill with infusion fodder.
+It does not consider Mobility for non-hunter armor.

 Have Python installed to run this script.